CurveDocs/curve-docs/docs/crvUSD/monetarypolicy.md

     Function to set a new rate0.
 New rate0 has to be less than or equal to `MAX_RATE (=43959106799)`.

+    Emits: `SetRate`

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `rate` |  `uint256` | New Rate |

-    !!! warning
+    !!!note
-        This function can only be called by the `admin` of the contract, which is the CurveOwnershipAgent.
-Therefor it requires a DAO vote to change this parameter.
+        This function is only callable by the `admin` of the contract.

     ??? quote "Source code"